 You can access the online event calendar by clicking here.
 Did you know you can view the calendar in a range of ways?
 For example you can view it as a map, list, month, summary, photo and week.
 You can filter events by city/suburb, virtual or online event, cost, and key words.
-Event registration will open 1 July and close late September 2022.

 How it all started

 To explain, COTA Queensland started the first Queensland Seniors Week in October 1960.
 Formerly it was known as Old People’s Week and COTA was known as the Old People’s Welfare Council.
 By and large our use of language has changed over the years to become more respectful and inclusive.
 At the same time the purpose and the importance of the celebration hasn’t changed.
 Over the years Seniors Week has grown significantly into a major annual celebration.
 As a result we are celebrating the second annual Seniors Month.

 Who is COTA Queensland?

 COTA Queensland is a for purpose registered charity.
 We are committed to advancing the rights, needs, interests, and futures of people as we age.

 Our vision is that ageing in Queensland is a time of possibility, opportunity and influence.

 Committed to speaking out on the impact of systemic inequalities, disadvantage and discrimination to achieve our vision.

 Together with older people, community organisations, service providers, peak agencies, researchers, Governments, and the COTAs around Australia, we inform and influence.

 Overall we advocate through membership of advisory committees, public statements, submissions, and support programs that align with our objectives.

 To find out more click here.